SebastianJarosch/ChipCytometry-Image-Processing/README.md

 ## Workflow
 ### 1. Image export
-a) Adjust background and contrast value in Zellkraftwerk app in order to get the best snapshot from the HDR image <br>
+a) Adjust background and contrast value in Zellkraftwerk app in order to get the best snapshot from the HDR image.
+This step is crucial, the background needs to be as dark as possible.
+The true staining intensity might seem relativly dim but it will still be quantified as signal. <br>
 b) Export images for each channel in the Zellkraftwerk app as 16-bit grayscale tiff images.<br>
 c) Copy the Scanjob folders located in *Chipfolder/scanjobs/* for each channel in a new directory named with the chip ID.
 This directory will be the basis for the imageJ script. <b> The script should not be run on the original imaging files in order to avoid any data loss! </b> <br>
 d) Rename the scanjob folders with their corresponding epitope names <br>